scala-js/scala-js-website/tutorial/basic/index.md

 full optimizations, simply use the `fullOptJS` task:

     > fullOptJS
-    [info] Optimizing (...)/scala-js-tutorial/target/scala-2.11/scala-js-tutorial-opt.js
+    [info] Full optimizing (...)/scala-js-tutorial/target/scala-2.11/scala-js-tutorial-opt.js
     [info] Closure: 0 error(s), 0 warning(s)
     [success] (...)

 Note that this can take a while on a larger project (tens of seconds), which is why we typically don't use `fullOptJS` during development, but `fastOptJS` instead.
-If you have used the `FastOptStage` before, there is a corresponding `FullOptStage` to run code after full optimization.
+If you want to `run` and `test` the full-optimized version from sbt, you need to change the *stage* using the following sbt setting:

+    > set scalaJSStage in Global := FullOptStage

+(by default, the stage is `FastOptStage`)

 ### Automatically Creating a Launcher